What is Gers and how is it calculated?

 How is Gers calculated?

-The University of Strathclyde's Fraser of Allander Institute has tried to explain how GERS is compiled by Scottish government statisticians.
+The Fraser of Allander Institute has tried to explain how Gers is compiled by Scottish government statisticians.

 It points out that data on the spending side of the equation is not estimated, but some UK spending is allocated to Scotland on a proportional basis.

-The total spend is made up of Scottish and local government services, UK welfare spending and pensions in Scotland, and UK government (non-devolved) spend in Scotland.
+The total spend is made up of Scottish and local government services and UK welfare spending and pensions in Scotland.

-This is spending on matters such as defence and debt interest, a proportion of which is apportioned to Scotland.
+It also includes UK government spending in non-devolved areas in Scotland such as defence, and allocates a proportion of the UK's debt interest payments to Scotland.

 For revenues, there have been complaints that the data used is not collected for Scotland and has to be estimated from UK figures.